vectorgrp/sil-kit/docs/api/rpc.rst

 handlers (2,4) are provided on instantiation and call / submit (1,3) are commands of the RpcClient / RpcServer instances.

-Function name
+Topic
 ~~~~~~~~~~~~~

-RpcClients and RpcServers are linked by a string-based function name.
+RpcClients and RpcServers are linked by a string-based topic.
 For a server to receive a rpc call, the
-function name must match the function name of the client triggering the call.
+topic must match the function name of the client triggering the call.

 Media Type
 ~~~~~~~~~~